opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-sparse-query-two-phase-processor.md

 ---
 layout: default
-title: NeuralSparse query two-phase processor
+title: Neural spare query two-phase processor
 nav_order: 13
-has_children: false
 parent: Search processors
 grand_parent: Search pipelines
 ---

-# NeuralSparse query two-phase processor
+# Neural sparse query two-phase processor
 Introduced 2.15
 {: .label .label-purple }

-The `neural_sparse_two_phase_processor` search request processor is designed to set a speed-up pipeline for [neural sparse search]({{site.url}}{{site.baseurl}}/search-plugins/neural-sparse-search/).
-It accelerates the neural sparse query by breaking down the original method of scoring all documents with all tokens into two steps.
-In the first step, it uses high-weight tokens to score the documents and filters out the top documents; in the second step, it uses low-weight tokens to rescore the scores of the top documents.
+The `neural_sparse_two_phase_processor` search processer is designed to set a speed-up search pipelines for [neural sparse search]({{site.url}}{{site.baseurl}}/search-plugins/neural-sparse-search/).
+It accelerates the neural sparse query by breaking down the original method of scoring all documents with all tokens into two steps:

+1. High-weight tokens score the documents and filter out the top documents.
+2. Low-weight tokens rescore the scores of the top documents.

 ## Request fields